kanghj/DICE/README.md

 [4] Le, Tien-Duy B., et al. "Synergizing specification miners through model fissions and fusions (t)."
 2015 30th IEEE/ACM International Conference on Automated Software Engineering (ASE).
 IEEE, 2015.

 [5] Sun, Peng, et al. "Mining Specifications from Documentation using a Crowd."
 2019 IEEE 26th International Conference on Software Analysis, Evolution and Reengineering (SANER).
 IEEE, 2019.

+[6] Ivan Beschastnikh, Yuriy Brun, Jenny Abrahamson, Michael D Ernst, and Arvind Krishnamurthy.
+2014.
+Using declarative specification to improve the understanding, extensibility, and comparison of model-inference algorithms.
+IEEE Transactions on Software Engineering 41

 One set of traces produced by DICE-Tester can be found in the [traces directory](https://github.com/kanghj/DICE/tree/master/traces).